ESPN Summer Forecast: Lakers Receive 2nd-Most Votes To Sign Jimmy Butler Behind Knicks

 With LeBron James and a talented young core, the Lakers have preserved cap space for another max-contract player by filling out the roster with one-year deals.
 While the focus is on the 2018-19 NBA season, signing another All-Star player to legitimately compete in the short- and long-term is an exciting prospect.

-As the Lakers received the most votes to sign Kawhi Leonard from the ESPN Forecast panel, Kevin Durant and Klay Thompson are also names that will be linked to the storied franchise in 2019 freee agency.
+As the Lakers received the most votes to sign Kawhi Leonard from the ESPN Forecast panel, Kevin Durant and Klay Thompson are also names that will be linked to the storied franchise in 2019 free agency.

 Are you following us on Instagram?
 We’ve changed our handle to @LakersNationOfficial!
 Find us on Facebook at @LakersNation, and on Twitter @LakersNation.